About the Classifications of Quantitative and Qualitative Filter Papers

 Quantitative filter paper

 The quantitative filter papers with the amount of ash produced after ashing in a furnace, not more than 0.0009%, which is often called hardened filter papers, it is frequently used in quantitative and gravimetric analyses for pressure or vacuum filtration, with precipitate to be recovered.
-The qualitative analytical techniques are able to separate, determine and identify materials.
+Qualitative analytical techniques are able to separate, determine and identify materials.

 During the production process, producers use pickling to make the paper ash-free to a high degree of purity.
 Ashless filter paper is also available with ash content below 0.1 mg.
 This weight is so small that it can be ignored on analytical balances.
 Quantitative filter papers typically have high wet strength to withstand pressure and vacuum filtration.
 In the case of qualitative filter papers, the wet strength is usually lower.
 However, wet-strengthened filter papers are available for qualitative analysis and can be used for pressure filtration and vacuum filtration.